yunseo-kim/yunseo-kim.github.io/_posts/en/2024-09-10-principle-of-relativity-and-lorentz-transformation.md

 > - Author: Albert Abraham Michelson with Edward Morley
 > - License: public domain

-In this experiment, the light beam is split into two by passing through a half-mirror, then each travels back and forth along the two perpendicular arms of the interferometer, covering a total distance of about 11m, and meets at the midpoint.
-At this time, constructive or destructive interference patterns appear depending on the phase difference between the two light beams.
-According to aether theory, it was expected that the speed of light would differ depending on the relative velocity to the aether, so this phase difference would also change, and changes in the interference pattern could be observed.
+In this experiment, the light beam is split into two by passing through a half-mirror, then each travels back and forth along the two perpendicular arms of the interferometer for a total of about 11m before meeting at the midpoint, where constructive or destructive interference patterns appear depending on the phase difference between the two light beams.
+According to aether theory, the speed of light would differ depending on the relative velocity to the aether, so this phase difference would also change, and it was expected that changes in the interference pattern could be observed.
 However, in reality, no change in the interference pattern could be observed.
-There were several attempts to explain these experimental results, among which FitzGerald and Lorentz proposed the *Lorentz–FitzGerald contraction* or *length contraction*, which states that the length of an object contracts when it moves relative to the aether, leading to the Lorentz transformation.
+There were several attempts to explain these experimental results, among which FitzGerald and Lorentz proposed the *Lorentz–FitzGerald contraction* or *length contraction*, which states that an object contracts in length when it moves <u>relative to the aether</u>, leading to the Lorentz transformation.

 > At this time, Lorentz believed that aether existed and thought that length contraction occurred due to relative motion to the aether.
-Later, Einstein interpreted the true physical meaning of the Lorentz transformation with his *Theory of Special Relativity*, explaining length contraction with the concept of spacetime rather than aether, and it was also later revealed that aether does not exist.
+Later, Einstein interpreted the true physical meaning of the Lorentz transformation with his *Theory of Special Relativity*, explaining length contraction in terms of spacetime rather than aether, and it was also later revealed that aether does not exist.
 {: .prompt-info }

 ## Lorentz Transformation